android/compose-samples/Crane/README.md

 }
 ```

-Disclaimer: Passing dependencies that are not available at compile time to a ViewModel
+Disclaimer: Passing dependencies to a ViewModel which are not available at compile time (which is
-(as it's the case of the [DetailsViewModel](detailsViewModel) that takes as a dependency the name of
+sometimes called _assisted injection_) doesn't work as you might expect using `viewModel()`.
-a `City` in order to load all the information for the screen) doesn't work as you might expect
+Compose's ViewModel integration cannot currently scope a ViewModel to a given composable.
+Instead
-using `viewModel()`.
-This is because the way the Compose's ViewModel integration works at the moment
+it is always scoped to the host Activity or Fragment.
+This means that calling `viewModel()` with
-doesn't allow you to scope a ViewModel to a given composable, it's always scoped to an Activity or
+different factories in the same host Activity/Fragment don't have the desired effect; the _first_
-Fragment.
-Because of this, calling `viewModel()` with different factories in the same
+factory will be always used.

-Activity/Fragment don't have any effect as the first factory will be always used.
-In Crane, we don't
+This is the case of the [DetailsViewModel](detailsViewModel), which takes the name of
-have this problem because it's a multi-activity application and every time, `DetailsScreen` is
+a `City` as a parameter to load the required information for the screen.
+However, the above isn't a
-called from a different instance of `DetailsActivity`.
+problem in this sample, since `DetailsScreen` is always used in it's own newly launched Activity.

 ## Google Maps SDK